Congenital Melanocytic Nevi

 Objectives:

-• Summarize interprofessional team strategies for improving care coordination and communication for patients with congenital melanocytic nevi to improve outcomes.
+• Collaborate with the interprofessional team to educate, treat, and monitor patients with congenital melanocytic nevi to improve patient outcomes.

 Introduction

-A congenital melanocytic nevus (CMN) is a skin lesion characterized by benign proliferations of nevomelanocytes and presents at birth or develops within the first few weeks.[1]
-These lesions may also be referred to as giant hairy nevi, the term conveying the frequent clinical presence of excess hair growth.
+A congenital melanocytic nevus (CMN) is a benign skin lesion caused by nevomelanocyte proliferation, present at birth or appearing within the first few weeks of life (see Image.
+Medium-Sized Congenital Nevus on Infant's Back).[1]
+These lesions may also be called giant hairy nevi, conveying the frequent clinical presence of excess hair growth.
+CMNs are categorized as small, medium, large, or giant based on the lesion's projected maximal diameter in adulthood.[2]

-CMN are principally classified based on size into small, medium, and large or giant.
-This is determined by the projected adult size of the maximal diameter of the lesion.
-Small CMNs are projected to be <1.5cm in diameter, medium 1.5 to 19.9cm, and large or giant >20cm.[2]
+Small CMNs measure less than 1.5 cm in diameter, medium lesions range from 1.5 to 19.9 cm, and large or giant lesions are 20 cm and larger.[3]
 The scaling factor used to predict adult size is based on anatomical location.
-CMN located on the head are predicted to grow by a factor of 1.7, on the lower limb 3.3, and upper limb and torso by 2.8.[3]
-The rationale for classification based on size is due to larger lesions having a higher risk of melanoma, cosmetic implications, more challenging surgical excision, and higher rates of associated symptoms.[4]
+A CMN located on the head is predicted to grow by a factor of 1.7, on the lower limb by 3.3, and upper limb and torso by 2.8.[4]
+The rationale for classification based on size is that larger lesions have a higher risk of melanoma, cosmetic implications, more challenging surgical excision considerations, and higher rates of associated symptoms.[5]

 Etiology